supersym/org.guidelines/README.md

 (data) text files to be easily used for (literate) lexical/parser programs to deduct logic, symbols, proofs and regular expressions etc.

-I decided I will probably use parts of it to try and learn some 'Bird'-style Haskell.
+I decided I will probably use parts of it to try and learn some `Bird-style` Haskell.